Nde-Code/meteorites-api/README.md

 | `YOUR_SECRET_PATH` | 🔓 Allows **read** access under that specific path only |
 |                    | ❌ **Still denies write** access under that path         |

-4. Upload the data.
-Go to [data/meteorite_data.json](data/meteorite_data.json), take the line **2** and replace `meteorites_key` by `YOUR_SECRET_PATH`.
+4. Upload the data: go to [data/meteorite_data.json](data/meteorite_data.json), take the line **2** and replace `meteorites_key` by `YOUR_SECRET_PATH`.
 In the end, upload you file on your firebase RTDB. **Be careful: this will erase everything in your database before loading the new data.
 If you have other items stored, please make a backup first !!**

 ### 5. Run the server: